brantburnett/btburnett.com/_posts/2019-12-01-asyncenumberable.md

 My favorite new feature in [C# 8](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8) has got to be [Asynchronous Streams](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#asynchronous-streams), a.k.a.
 Asynchronous Enumerables.
-However, I think there may some confusion as to what they do, when to use them, and even **if** they can be used in a particular project.
+However, I think there may some confusion as to what they do, when to use them, and even if they can be used in a particular project.
 This post will hopefully clarify some of these points.

 ## TL;DR

-You can use `IAsyncEnumerable<T>` and the related C# 8 features in .Net Core 2.x or .NET Framework 4.6.1, not just .NET Core 3.0!
+You can use `IAsyncEnumerable<T>` and the related C# 8 features in .NET Core 2.x or .NET Framework 4.6.1, not just .NET Core 3.0!

 ## Why use `IAsyncEnumerable<T>`?`